-Credentialing of Facilitators, Family Support Partners and Youth Support Partners:
+Credentialing of Facilitators, Family Support Partners and Youth Support Partners: Credentialed Coaches:

-Credentialed Coaches:
+Submit all completed (credentialing) activity score sheets to the IS monthly.

-- Submit all completed (credentialing) activity score sheets to the IS monthly. - Include a brief description of how and when debriefing of the results with the team member occurred (with a focus on feed forward). - Coach will maintain a tracking form for credentialing completion for all team members and provide updated versions to the IS and team member as activities are completed.
+- Provide evidence of debriefing of the results with the team member with a focus on feedforward - Coach will maintain a tracking form for credentialing completion for all team members and provide updated versions to the IS and team member as activities are completed.